harry4707/nexad-backend-interview-yaoyu/README.md

 ## Prerequisites
 - Option A: Docker + Docker Compose (recommended)
-- Option B: Native Python (3.11 or 3.12 recommended)
+- Option B: Native Python (strongly recommend Python 3.11)
+  - Python 3.11 provides the smoothest experience for local dev with SQLite
-  - Note: Python 3.14 may require building `pydantic-core` via Rust and can fail in some environments.
-Prefer 3.11/3.12 or use Docker.
+  - Python 3.14 may trigger `pydantic-core` build and transaction edge cases; prefer 3.11 or use Docker

 ## Quick Start (Docker Compose)
 1. Build and start the full stack: